kestra-io/gradle-plugin/README.md

 It bumps the version, tags `v<version>`, pushes, and bumps `main` to the next `-SNAPSHOT`.
 The pushed tag triggers CI, which publishes all modules to Maven Central and creates the GitHub release.
-One release versions all four plugins together.
+One release versions all plugins together.

-A new minor or major is just the next version number, no release branch needed.
+A new patch, minor or major is just the next version number, no release branch needed.